 Upon submission of their application with the Princeton-specific Questions, the checklist in their Princeton Applicant Portal will reflect that their fee waiver has been granted.
 Please note that applying for a fee waiver will not disadvantage their application in any way.

 Princeton's financial aid policy is one of the most generous in the country.
 For lower- and middle-income students, Princeton is often more affordable than a state university.
-Princeton covers the full cost of tuition, residential college fee, and room and board for families with a household income of $65,000 or less.
-Most students from family incomes up to $160,000 pay no tuition.
+Most families with incomes up to $150,000 a year will now pay nothing for their student to attend Princeton, receiving aid to cover the total cost of attendance, including tuition, housing, food, books and personal expenses.
+Most undergraduate families with incomes up to $250,000 will pay no tuition.
+The average aid package for an undergraduate in 2025-26 is more than $80,000 and about two-thirds of students qualify for aid.
 Plus, every aid package relies on grants, which do not have to be repaid, rather than loans.
-Thanks to this no-loan policy, about 82% of recent seniors graduated without debt.
-For the 18% who chose to borrow, usually for additional expenses such as a laptop computer or an unpaid internship, average indebtedness at graduation was about $9,000, far below the national average of $29,200.*
+Thanks to this no-loan policy, about 89% of recent seniors graduated without debt.

 If you would like a Princeton admission representative to attend a college fair, panel, workshop or other events, email fairs@princeton.edu to let us know.